Brad Dodson

 Studio Production Potter

-Mark Karner (right) with Brad Dodson shortly after the two potters began working together. |
+Mark Karner (right) with Brad Dodson shortly

 Mark has been making functional, heirloom-quality stoneware pottery at Mud Dabbers since 2014.
 He has enriched the Mud Dabbers glaze palette with his rare copper reds, which he diligently pursued over the course of his career.
 Mark occasionally incorporates Japanese brush techniques into his glazing, often tracing a gently curving line across each piece to create the effect of a winding river or mountain peaks.
 He also collaborates with Brad on the series of Appalachian face jugs and mugs.
 Mark brings an invaluable aesthetic sense to our showroom and studio.